 The student body attends masses on First Friday and Holy Days.
 Classes take turns participating in the preparation of the Masses.
 There are many opportunities for the students to participate and attend prayer services during Lent, Advent, Thanksgiving, St. Catherine of Siena Feast Day, and more.

 Sacramental preparation for Reconciliation and Holy Communion takes place in third grade.
-The Sacrament of Confirmation preparation occurs in 7th and 8th grade and received in the fall after graduation.
+The Sacrament of Confirmation preparation occurs in 7th and 8th grade and is received in the Spring of their 8th grade graduation year.

-Boys and girls from fifth through eighth grade are invited to serve Christ and our Parish by becoming Altar Servers.
+From fifth through eighth grade, boys and girls are invited to serve Christ and our Parish by becoming Altar Servers.
 They learn responsibility and appreciation for the various aspects of the Catholic Faith, especially the Holy Mass and the Sacrament of the Most Holy Eucharist.
 The parish clergy train the servers.

 Service to Others